 Extra Perks We Can Actually Use

-We have the rewards structure, which is fine, but we also have a few other nice side perks with the card that helps offset the annual fee of $95:
+We have the rewards structure, which is fine, but we also have a few other nice side perks with the card that helps offset the annual fee of annual_fees:

-- Complimentary DashPass for a year, activate by 12/31/21 – We don’t use DashPass as much but from time to time we will send food to people as a gift and sometimes even get it ourselves, especially when we’re out of town, so I wouldn’t say we get the full $9.99 per month of value. (one of several cards with free DashPass)
+- Complimentary DashPass from DoorDash for 12 months, activate by 12/31/2024 – We don’t use DashPass as much but from time to time we will send food to people as a gift and sometimes even get it ourselves, especially when we’re out of town, so I wouldn’t say we get the full $9.99 per month of value. (one of several cards with free DashPass)

 Travel Insurance Protections